 Although remodeled in 2012, the rooms in the West Wing are small and don't have fridges.
 They're best for couples who want a romantic stay or people who don't mind being in tight quarters.

-Keep in mind if you light up in a non-smoking room, that's an additional $300 cleaning fee at checkout.
+Keep in mind every hotel room is non-smoking.
+Don't risk it -- that's an additional $350 cleaning fee at checkout.
 Save yourself the trouble and smoke in designated areas only.

 If you're coming to MGM Grand for a convention or soak up the sun at Wet Republic, there's a back valet off Koval Lane.
 Use it.